mmcdermott/MEDS-DEV/src/MEDS_DEV/templates/dataset.md

 Please ensure your model conforms to the MEDS-DEV API by checking the following:

 - [ ] I filled out the above template and committed it as a `README.md` file in a directory named after the dataset in `src/MEDS_DEV/datasets`.
-- [ ] I included the predicates yaml file, defining all predictates required for the supported tasks.
+- [ ] I included the `predicates.yaml` file, defining all predictates required for the supported tasks.
-- [ ] I verified all resource links are accessible
+- [ ] I verified all resource links are permanent and accessible to the public.
-- [ ] I included example usage code (if applicable)
+- [ ] I included example usage code and API instructions (if applicable).
-- [ ] I documented any known limitations or biases in the dataset
+- [ ] I documented any known limitations or biases in the dataset.
-- [ ] I specified the dataset version or date of last update
+- [ ] I specified the dataset version or date of the last update.